IBM/docker-dojo/README.md

 -rw-r--r-- 1 user user     887 Sep  3 11:39 myapp.go
 ```

-Notice its “root” that owns “myapp”.
+Notice it's “root” that owns “myapp”.
 This is because from inside of the container we were running as “root”.
 Specifically, the user ID of the user was “1” in the container, so the output file was assigned the same user ID and back on the host it maps to “root”.
 In order to fix this we would need to tell Docker to run the “go build” process under the same user ID that we use on the host, meaning user ID “1000” (that’s the ID for user “user”).
 We could do this by modifying the Makefile like this:

 ```
 docker run -u 1000:1000 -v $(PWD):/src -w /src golang \